vuejs/docs/src/api/application.md

 - **Details**

-  By default, errors thrown inside a Vue application but not explicit handled have different behavior between development and production modes:
+  By default, errors thrown inside a Vue application but not explicitly handled have different behavior between development and production modes:

   - In development, the error is thrown and can possibly crash the application.
 This is to make the error more prominent so that it can be noticed and fixed during development.